 In summary, the department typically seeks to direct new terrestrial and freshwater developments to already degraded, low functioning habitats that are unlikely to be become high functioning.
 The department believes this proposed renewable energy project is sited appropriately, and it is consistent with the department's climate goals.

 Thank you for the opportunity to provide input.

 susan

-Susan Barnes Regional Wildlife Conservation Biologist West Region - Northwest a Genesee & Wyoming Company
+Susan Barnes Regional Wildlife Conservation Biologist West Region - Northwest

 Oregon Department of Fish and Wildlife 17330 SE Evelyn Street